 Grilled Chicken Southwest Salad

-This Southwest salad is a bold, fresh, and hearty meal salad packed with protein, veggies, and zesty flavor.
+This Southwest grilled chicken salad is a bold, fresh, and hearty meal salad packed with protein, veggies, and zesty flavor.
 This is not your old-school salad; it’s a fresh and modern take.
 While it still maintains the Southwest vibes, they come in a slightly unexpected way – we swap some of the expected ingredients (hi corn and black beans) for some modern ones like taco-spiced garbanzo beans.
+It’s naturally gluten-free, comes together in about 35 minutes, and makes the perfect spring or summer dinner when you’d rather grill than heat up the kitchen.

 There are a few things that take salads from blah to OMG!
 And in my opinion, it’s a variety of textures, a homemade dressing, and no shortage of ingredients.
 Annoying?
 Maybe, but it’s worth it to enjoy cravable salads.